rstock08/UIowa-Lab-IoT/README.md

 Create a thermometer that communicates with a computer and graphs the temperatures.
 Also sends messages indicating the thermometer has suprassed a specified temperature high or low to specified phone number.

 This lab we used an Arduino, a laptop and a few modules for our Arduino to create this system.

+Some libraries were necessary to execute this project.

+- Hirday Gupta's Arduino Serial Communication from Java was used which can be found on their Github page: https://github.com/HirdayGupta
+- Twilio's API for sending messages which can be found on their website: www.twilio.com/
+- Miles Burton's temperature control library which can be found on the Arduino website: http://www.arduino.cc/playground/Learning/OneWire
+- Along with libraries provided by the companies of the modules used on this project.